 Bra Strap Length

 All the mentioned above lengths ensured that you pay little to no effort into styling or care.
 However, when your tresses meet the hook strap of the bra, things change dramatically.
 As fancy as the mane looks, so challenging and time-consuming, it is to look after it.
-On the bright side – such strands look utterly gorgeous and enable you to pull off the trickiest of 'dos.
+On the bright side – such strands (about 16 inches hair) look utterly gorgeous and enable you to pull off the trickiest of 'dos.

 It takes time, patience, courage and care to grow out waist-length hair.
 The number of simple 'dos for such long tresses is limited to buns, ponies and braids.
 There are countless fancy hairstyles to consider, but maintaining them on a daily basis isn't a task you would be willing to put up with.